 Name Description Release The release time determines how fast the main curve falls back to zero.
-Default is time 300ms.
-Max The controls the release time of the optional $Max$ curve, which serves to display the re- medium-to-long term tendency of the magnitude spectrum.
+Default is time $300 \mathrm{ms}$.
+Max The controls the release time of the optional Max curve, which serves to display the re- medium-to-long term tendency of the magnitude spectrum.
 Longer times mean lease curve maxima/peaks will be seen for a longer period.
-Default is $50$ seconds. time type Window type is selected, a sliding window average of adjustable width is applied to the curve, which results in more or less frequency detail being removed, depending on the Smoothing detail setting.
+Default is 50 seconds.
+2 time

+SmootSininghes between Window (default) and various per-octave smoothing types.
+When type Window type is selected, a sliding window average of adjustable width is applied to the curve, which results in more or less frequency detail being removed, depending on the Smoothing detail setting.
 When any of the Octave types are selected, the average of the spectrum over the corresponding ISO bands is displayed, as a series of horizontal bars.